Last updated November 2014

 - Site restoration for areas of earthworks

-The transport of the large wind turbine components to site has been completed.
-Some packaging material is still to be removed and a large crane will be brought to site when the last turbines are due for construction.
+The transport of all the large wind turbine components to site has been completed and all 73 turbines have been installed.
+Some packaging material is still to be removed in conjunction with site restoration works.

-Construction works are still in progress but have extended beyond the initial schedule and may not be complete until 3rd quarter of 2014.
+Construction works have extended beyond the initial schedule and are nearing completion.

 WIND FARM OPERATIONS

 Operations – wind turbines

 All turbines have now been constructed and once commissioning and testing of all turbines has been completed the wind farm will be able to commence full operation.
 Once operational, compliance testing will be undertaken to ensure that the wind farm is compliant with the Project Approval.

 The wind turbines will be able to generate electricity when wind speeds are above a minimum wind speed (‘cut in’ wind speed) and below the maximum safe operating wind speed (‘cut out’ wind speed).
 As the individual turbines are at different locations and elevations and they experience different wind conditions at the same point in time, they will start up and shut down at different times.